drmse87/simple-housing-queue-system/README.md

 * ~~Applicant: Register in the housing queue~~
 * ~~Applicant: Display available listings~~
 * Applicant: Apply for apartments
-* Admin: Add new rental objects to existing properties
 * Admin: Award contracts to the applicant with the longest waiting time
 * Admin: List all active contracts